 KVM on Power with QEMU 2.4 requires 512 MB to load the firmware - QEMU 2.4 - PowerPC so users running instances on ppc64/ppc64le can choose one of the default created flavors as follows:

-IP_VERSION can be used to configure DevStack to create either an IPv4, IPv6, or dual-stack self service project data-network by with either IP_VERSION=4, IP_VERSION=6, or IP_VERSION=4+6 respectively.
-This functionality requires that the Neutron networking service is enabled by setting the following options:
+IP_VERSION can be used to configure Neutron to create either an IPv4, IPv6, or dual-stack self-service project data-network by with either IP_VERSION=4, IP_VERSION=6, or IP_VERSION=4+6 respectively.

 The following optional variables can be used to alter the default IPv6 behavior: